KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-The bloom damage from Ganyu’s frost flake arrow is considered to be a charge attack along with the initial arrow itself, meaning that both the bloom and the arrow are affected by charge attack multipliers such as the ones received from 4pc Wanderers Troupe, Bolide, and Heart of Depth.
+The Bloom damage from Ganyu’s frost flake arrow is considered to be a Charged Attack along with the initial arrow itself, meaning that both the Bloom and the arrow are affected by Charged Attack multipliers such as the ones received from 4-Piece Wanderers Troupe, Bolide, and Heart of Depth.

 **Evidence:**

-User Poyo tested Ganyu’s frost flake arrow with the 4p Wanderers Troupe set, then swapped out a piece of the set with similar sub stats to test if there would be a significant damage difference in bloom damage between having the 35% charge attack bonus, and not.
-The following findings show that there is indeed a significant damage difference when equipping the 4p Wanderer’s Troupe set, implying that the bloom is considered a charge attack, and is in turn affected by charge attack multipliers.
+User Poyo tested Ganyu’s frost flake arrow with the 4-Piece Wanderers Troupe set, then swapped out a piece of the set with similar sub stats to test if there would be a significant damage difference in Bloom damage between having the 35% charge ATK Bonus, and not.
+The following findings show that there is indeed a significant damage difference when equipping the 4-Piece Wanderer’s Troupe set, implying that the Bloom is considered a Charged Attack, and is in turn affected by Charged Attack multipliers.

 [Wanderer Troupe Bloom damage test](https://youtu.be/b2F6swCa4pI)

 **Significance:**

-This finding means that set bonuses that improve charge attacks such as Wanderers Troupe, Bolide, and Heart of Depth, will have a significant boost to Ganyu’s bloom damage, implying that Ganyu will have significantly more potential options for viable sets then we initially thought.
+This finding means that set bonuses that improve Charged Attacks such as Wanderers Troupe, Bolide, and Heart of Depth, will have a significant boost to Ganyu’s Bloom damage, implying that Ganyu will have significantly more potential options for viable sets then we initially thought.

 ### Ganyu Cannot Perform the ARCC Tech That All Other Bow Users Can Perform With Her Frostflake Arrow \(with the exception of C6\)